clojuredocs/guides/articles/ecosystem/core_typed/types.md

 The exact return type for a function application expression involving multiple arities is chosen by matching the actual types provided with each arities, top-to-bottom (this explains why our functions are "ordered" intersections).
-In this case, each arity is disjoint.
+In this case, each arity is disjoint because no combination of arguments could potentially trigger both arities.
+More concretely, there is no type that is both a `Symbol` and a `Number`, so at most one arity triggers for any given arguments.

-Specify overlapping arities hints at the power of ordered intersections.
+Overlapping arities hints at the power of ordered intersections.

 ```clojure
 (Fn [Long -> Symbol]
     [Number -> Keyword])
 ```

-This contrived example always returns a `Symbol` for `Long` arguments.
+This type always returns a `Symbol` for `Long` arguments.

 Beware, swapping the arities produces different results!